Last Updated on: 8th October 2023, 01:41 pm

 A prominent left cheliped is seen as a desirable trait in hermit crabs because females consider those with bigger claws more viable breeding partners.

 Regardless of gender, all hermit crabs have a size discrepancy between the left and right chelipeds.

 Why Do Hermit Crabs Have One Big Claw?

 To fully answer this question, we must understand what hermit crabs use their claws for.
 The chelipeds are multi-functional, and each claw has a range of purposes, including:

 Digging and Climbing

 Hermit crabs love to climb, whether in the wild or captivity.
 If you’re keeping hermit crabs in an aquarium, you should get a range of climbing toys to keep your pets entertained.
 Both chelipeds are essential for climbing.

 When climbing, a hermit crab seeks a small protrusion on a surface.
 Once identified, the hermit crab wraps its legs around this protrusion and hoists itself up.
 In some cases, the powerful large cheliped is vital to gaining enough grip and traction to climb.

 An alternative to climbing is for a hermit crab to dig and bury itself under the sand – or, in the case of captive hermit crabs, aquarium substrate.
-This behavior occurs immediately before sleep or molting, or it could be a way to hide from predators or the heat of the sun.
+This behavior occurs immediately before sleep or molting.
+Alternatively, it could be a way to hide from predators or the sun’s heat.